defold/doc/docs/en/manuals/html5.md

 ## Testing HTML5 build

-For testing HTML5 build you need a HTTP server.
-We will create the simplest one for you if you choose <kbd>Project ▸ Build HTML5</kbd>.
+For testing, HTML5 build needs an HTTP server.
+Defold creates the simplest one HTTP server for you if you choose <kbd>Project ▸ Build HTML5</kbd>.

 ![Build HTML5](images/html5/html5_build_launch.png)